mocowcow/mocowcow.github.io/_posts/2024-03-19-leetcode-3086-minimum-moves-to-pick-k-ones.md

                 cnt += 1
             mid_one = max(mid_one, cnt)

+        # only need k
         mid_one = min(mid_one, k)
-        # use only mid part and maxChanges
+        # use mid part and maxChanges
         if mid_one + maxChanges >= k:
             mid_cost = mid_one - 1
             side_cost = (k - mid_one) * 2